-Given the variance in defining a small practice for the Regional Extension Center Program, the Office of the National Coordinator for Health Information Technology is asking each Regional Extension Center program to develop an internal policy that will reflect the local practice environment, particularly with regard to how to define the statutory category of "individual or small group practices (or a consortium thereof)."
+Given the variance in defining a practice that predominantly serves uninsured, underinsured, and medically underserved individuals, ONC is asking each Regional Extension Center program to develop an internal policy that will incorporate providers or practices serving patients in the "other underserved settings" priority setting.
 The REC will then be responsible for applying this policy consistently across the practices with whom the REC is working.